 Implant dentures vs. normal dentures: what’s the difference?

-Implant supported dentures are secure dentures that require dental implants for attachment.
+Implant-supported dentures are secure dentures that require dental implants for attachment.
 Normal dentures only rest on the gums.
 Read more on our denture and implant options here >

 Dental implants: preventing bone shrinkage

-- Fewer pressure sores, pain and irritation to the gum tissue
+- Much lesser chance of pressure sores, pain and irritation to gum tissue

-- Much better fit, with greatly increased security
+- A better fit, with greatly increased stability when talking and eating

-- More natural feel in the mouth due to both increase security and less plastic used (implant dentures are smaller)
+- More natural feel in the mouth due to the fixed nature of implant-supported dentures, and less acrylic used.

 - Improved speech

-- Improved nutrition due to a wider variety of foods able to be eaten
+- Improved diet, as more foods are able to be eaten easily

 Bite, chew, eat properly again!